 Apothecary and mason jars

-The idea of a shower caddy may remind you of a college dorm, but these versatile carriers can demonstrate their convenience far beyond those four years.
-Modern shower caddies may be made of polished metal for a sleek appearance.
+Shower Gem suggests using shower caddies for a clean and clutter-free bathroom.
+The idea of a shower caddy may remind you of a college dorm, but these versatile carriers can demonstrate their convenience far beyond those four years. may be made of polished metal for a sleek appearance.
 They might be permanently hung in the shower in lieu of the need for a shelf in the shower.
 Some shower caddies even have built-in mirrors or soap dispensers.

 Cabinet door storage